RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

 Telescope Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^

     Under the telescope section, the keywords ``array_layout`` and ``telescope_config_name`` give paths to, respectively, the array layout text file and the telescope metadata configuration yaml file.
-If the full path is not specified, pyuvsim will look in the same directory as the obsparam file.
+These path may either be absolute or specified relative to the location of the obsparam yaml file.

     Example array layout with four antennas: